 I ranked aluminum as only “good” for one reason.
 Although aluminum is rust-proof and would largely be unaffected by the salt air, it’s one of the lighter metals.
 While this is great for moving your patio furniture around, it’s terrible for high winds.
 You’ll need to take precautions to ensure that your furniture stays on the ground.
 If you have your heart set on aluminum, I’ve actually created a handy guide to help keep your patio furniture from blowing away.

 Synthetic resin is surprisingly heavy and a fantastic choice for patio furniture near the ocean.
 Since these items are not constructed of metal, they’re definitely rust-resistant.
-However, a word of warning: cheaper sets often use screws / other hardware that aren’t rust-proof.
+However, a word of warning: cheaper sets often use screws / other hardware that isn’t rust-proof.

 Teak (and Acacia)